 ** Ace is probably the fan favorite.
 Having the best 1978 solo album helps.

-* FaceOfTheBand: Simmons and Stanley, particulary the former; justified as they're the only original members still in the band.
+* FaceOfTheBand: Simmons and Stanley, particularly the former; justified as they're the only original members still in the band.

 ** Definitely the case for Stanley in the 80's when Simmons was more focused with his acting career and other outside pursuits.

 ** The ''Music from "The Elder"'' album sounded so much unlike anything KISS had released to that point that fans and critics alike universally panned it, and sales were so poor that anything related to the album was instantly scrapped.
 The band quickly moved forward and forgot about the whole fiasco as fast as possible.